 Post Interview, there are typically five possible outcomes to a green card interview:

 Our firm has years of experience helping foreign nationals successfully file green card applications based on marriage to a U.S. citizen or Lawful Permanent Resident.
-To contact our firm about your immigration matter call us at 321-325-1125 or leave a message at www.sapeterkinlaw.com.
+To contact our firm about your immigration matter call us at 321-325-1125 or leave a message.

 Comments